About the concept of AGORA

 - Get organized with categories and paths, find things easier through tag clouds

 - Separated 2nd level group rooms within project rooms

 - Threaded or flat discussion forum

 AGORA engages in the conceptual and technical development of the webbased community system CommSy in order to even better meet the specific needs of users in the Humanities.
 Ongoing development is driven by our experience gathered during the course of the projects e-Port/NarrPort (e-science) and Gst.Litwiss (blended learning).

+What does AGORA offer for blended learning?
 One vital part in all Humanities curricula should be collaborative practice in scientific research, analysis, discussion and writing techniques.
 AGORA stands for blended learning, meaning a webbased infrastructure to support and assist collaborative learning processes in seminars and courses.
 As such, AGORA adds not only technical benefit, but also makes learning and teaching in a cooperative and communicative way much easier.

+What does AGORA offer for e-science?
 Our experience shows that in Humanities-based projects goals, workflows and software requirements often change rapidly.
 These parameters are subject do discussion and, possibly, revision at any point.
 Therefore, CSCW-environments in the Humanities context are supposed to be flexible, modular by design and highly interoperable.
 A neat integration of a great diversity of tools and modules is as important as usability.
 AGORA supports ongoing development of the CommSy-software further in these respects.